-Since 2013, Core FURY™ has been a preeminent, single solution preworkout on the market.
+Since 2013, Core FURY™ has been the preeminent, single solution preworkout on the market.
 Each iteration improves on the last, elevating, and redefining the category with a more complete and more cutting-edge formula.

-The newest FURY™ is so comprehensive that it demands a return to roots-demands to be called simply that, FURY™.
-Our newest formula delivers unprecedented synergy, producing not merely stimulation but a tunnel-vision focus, all combined with patented ingredients that increase key performance metrics.
+Our newest formula delivers unprecedented formula synergy, producing not merely stimulation but a tunnel-vision focus, all combined with patented ingredients that increase key performance metrics.
 This is the next evolution.
 This is FURY™.

 Fury contains 20 servings which are 2 scoops each.